 Town Mayor’s Cadet Scheme

-The Town Mayors Cadet Scheme was introduced in 2009 by the then Mayor Councillor Denis Murphy.
+The Town Mayors Cadet Scheme was introduced in 2009 by Cllr Denis Murphy when he was in office as Town Mayor.
 Each year a new Mayor’s Cadet is recruited from the various Youth organisations in Congleton.

-This year Daniel Bonney from Congleton ATC 230 Squadron was selected as Town Mayor’s Cadet and as such will accompany the Town Mayor on many of his official duties.
+Kati-Leigh Newson of the Air Training Corps (ATC) 230 Congleton Squadron was selected as the Town Mayor’s Cadet to accompany the Town Mayor on many of her official duties during 2022-2023.